Customer Service Trainer, Call Center Salary

 Popular Skills for Customer Service Trainer, Call Center

-Survey results imply that Call Center Customer Service Trainers put a diverse skill set to use.
-Most notably, facility with Facilitator, Training Management, and Training Program Development are correlated to pay that is significantly above average, leading to increases of 44 percent, 11 percent, and 3 percent, respectively.
-Skills that pay less than market rate include Team Leadership, Oral / Verbal Communication, and Microsoft Excel.
-Those proficient in Customer Service are, more often than not, also skilled in Training Program Development.
+Survey results suggest that Call Center Customer Service Trainers use a fairly large toolkit of professional skills.
+Most notably, facility with Facilitator, Training Management, and Training Program Development are correlated to pay that is significantly above average, leading to increases of 43 percent, 10 percent, and 3 percent, respectively.
+At the other end of the pay range are skills like Team Leadership, Oral / Verbal Communication, and Microsoft Office.
+The majority of those who know Customer Service also know Training Program Development.

 Pay by Experience Level for Customer Service Trainer, Call Center